worldofchris/jlf/README.md

             "metric": "cfd"
         },

-You also need to specify the order in which states occur.
-This is specified in the main body of the config, i.e. outside the `reports` block:

-    "states": ["Open",
-               "Dev Backlog",
-               "In Progress",
-               "PR Queue",
-               "PR Review",
-               "QA Queue",
-               "QA review",
-               "Customer Queue",
-               "Customer Review",
-               "Approved for Deployment",
-               "Closed"],

-To have the CFD coloured in you need to specify a colour for each of these states.
-This _is_ specified in the report block:
+To override the default colours you can specify a colour for each state:

         {
             "metric": "cfd",